rbuchberger/objective_elements/README.md

 ## Configuration

- Indentation is defined by the `indent` method on the DoubleTag class.
-If you'd like to change
+ Indentation is defined by the `indent` method on the DoubleTag class, which is two markdown-escaped spaces by default ("\ \ ").
+If you'd like to change it:
- it:

  1. Make a new class, inherit from DoubleTag.
  2. Override `indent` with whatever you want.